javaservlets/QueueReader/README.md

 -->
 # Queue Reader Authentication Node

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
-This node reads a message queue looking for a user attribute to be matched as part of an Authentication Tree.
-Out of the box the queue is implemented in Firebase RT Database but can be changed to another implementation.
+A simple authentication node for ForgeRock's Identity Platform 6.0 and above.
+This node reads a message queue, looking for a user attribute and time-stamp posted so that they can be used as part of an Authentication Tree.
+Out of the box the queue is implemented in Firebase RT Database but could be changed to other implementations.

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.